-Nominated by: Self-nomination
+Nominated by: Self-nomination Eligibility:

-Eligibility:

 Postdoctoral chemists who have already had some postdoctoral experience of research but who are in the early stages of their career, so that they may initiate a programme of original and independent research.
 Fellowships are usually tenable at a university or other place of academic research within the United Kingdom.
-All candidates must have submitted their PhD thesis by 3lst December following the 15th November deadline for receipt of application.
+All candidates must have submitted their PhD thesis by 31st December following the 15th November deadline for receipt of application.
 Application:

-To submit your application you must complete the online application form by visiting http://bit.ly/SCIRamsay

-Description of Award:
+To submit your application you must complete the online application form by visiting http://bit.ly/SCIRamsay Description of Award:

 Bursaries are awarded on a personal basis, and applications are normally co-funded by a university department or other body, with the Ramsay Memorial Fellowship contributing 50% (up to £17,500 per annum) & free l-year SCI membership.
 The co-funding institution must be stated on the application form.
 An additional £1,000 grant is available on request for research expenses.
 Ramsay Fellowships continue to hold a high international reputation.
 The title of Ramsay Fellow is one which Fellows should feel proud to hold, not only during the tenure of their Fellowship, but throughout their career.
 The interest of the Trust in its Fellows continues after their Fellowships expire.
 Ramsay Fellows have the opportunity of meeting each other annually at a dinner given in their honour by the Ramsay Trust.
 Thus, Ramsay Fellows remain members of a fellowship in the wider sense.

-Frequency: Annual Nomination Nomination Selected by : Opens: Deadline: Ramsay Trustees 1st August 2020 15 th November 2020 & Advisory Council
+Frequency: Annual Nomination Opens: lst August 2019 Nomination Deadline: 15th November 2019 Selected by:Ramsay Trustees & Advisory Council